 Business casual bottoms

 This can be dress pants, skirts, and maybe one pair of jeans.
-I suggest no more than one unique pair of pants or a skirt.
+I suggest no more than one unique / print pair of pants or a skirt.
 Even then, it should match at least three tops.

 If you have six bottoms in your capsule wardrobe, you can wear five timeless and easily matched pieces most weeks and throw in your unique bottoms twice a month.

 Business casual tops

 When I first decluttered my closet, I had 38 blouses for work.
 No one needs a new shirt every day for almost 2 months of work, in one season.

 If possible, I recommend having only shirts you can wash at home.
 This will save you a ton of money on dry cleaning costs.

-If you buy yourself cardigans and sweaters, you can extend your summer wardrobe into the fall and winter.
+If you buy yourself cardigans and sweaters, you can extend your summer capsule wardrobe into the fall and winter.